 Winter is a season that evokes images of cold weather, wet earth, short days and frosty mornings.
 As we enter the season of Winter, we might start to experience a personal sense of heaviness, stillness and sleepiness.
 We can quickly lose energy during this season, which is why it essential that during the winter months, we maintain a balance between the time we spend resting and time spent stimulating the body and mind.

-When water element is out of balance, fear becomes an issue in our lives, often manifesting as anxiety signifying a lack of grounding which causes the energy to become trapped in the chest.
+When the water element is out of balance, fear becomes an issue in our lives, often manifesting as anxiety signifying a lack of grounding, which causes the energy to become trapped in the chest.
 Physiologically, fear increases adrenalin production, and we can exhibit symptoms of burn-out, colds and chest infections.

-According to Ayurveda, winter is considered to be a Kapha season.
+According to Ayurveda, Winter is considered to be a Kapha season.
 Kapha is related to stillness and groundedness, but also inertia.
-It is essential to maintain a balance between the doshas in winter, so it is suggested that we warm the body through exercise and diet as well as take time for rest during the winter to maintain good health.
+It is essential to maintain a balance between the doshas in Winter, it is suggested that we warm the body through exercise and diet as well as take time for rest during the Winter to maintain good health.

 Signs of imbalanced Kapha may include:

 - excess mucous

 - thick, white tongue coating

 - feeling sluggish, foggy, dull, lethargic or heavy

 - easily attached or possessive

 In regards to profession and vocation, Winter is an excellent time to stop work and take in what you have achieved over the past 12 months.
 It is the time to analyse our position in life and work to let go of commitments and go inward and discern if we are heading in the right direction.